renato76/next-movies-frontend/README.md

 - The plan is to have full CRUD functionality, so will be adding "Delete a movie" which will only be available to Authorized and Authenitcated users.
 I will add JWT token to the Headers in the fetch and modify the Strapi API to receive requests in such way.

-- Yup form validation which works really well with Formik.
+- Refactor to use Next JS 13 Server / Client Components using the app folder

+- Form fields validation.

 - Web Accessibility for screen readers, checks on headings, lists, links, site navigation, images, form validation.

-- Cypress E2E tests
+- Cypress E2E tests.

-- Gitlab CI/CD Pipeline to autamatically be triggered and run tests when merging to Master.
+- Gitlab CI/CD Pipeline.

 # **Screenshots**